yamt/toywasm/examples/fuzz/README.md

 # Corpus

-Maybe it's a good idea to seed your corpus from ones for other fuzzer targets which take raw wasm binaries.
+Maybe it's a good idea to seed your corpus from pre-populated corpora for the existing fuzzer targets which take raw wasm binaries.

 For examples,